Elvric/ClassNotes/Winter2018/Comp421.md

     Similar to UML class diagram.

 ### Entity
 > Described as a set of attributes in an object that differentiate it from other objects.
+No functions

 ### Entity set
 > Collection of similar entities, all companies registered in Quebec